I stepped off the plane and immediately stopped to take my sweater off and feel the warm sun on my skin.

 “No pilgrims start in Lisbon, they all start in Porto.”

-So though the Camino Portuguese trail starts in Lisbon, I will be walking the entire first-half, completely on my own, it seems.
-After that, I will probably be joined for the last two weeks of the walk by hundreds of people.
+So though the Camino Portuguese trail starts in Lisbon, it seems I will be walking the entire first-half, completely on my own.
+After that, I will probably be joined for the last two weeks of the walk by hundreds of people, after Porto.

-After putting the first stamp into my credential, the lady then directed me to the bookstore across the alley from the cathedral where I can buy the walking guide for the Camino Portuguese.
+After putting the first stamp into my credential, the lady then directed me to the bookstore across the alley from the cathedral, Bertrand Books And Music, where I could buy the walking guide for the Camino Portuguese.
 This bookstore happened to be the oldest operating bookstore in the world.